rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 core = { version = "^1.0", stdlib = true }
 std  = { version = "^1.0", stdlib = true }
 ```
-The version requirement for `core` of `^1.0` may seem odd because core was not stable at the time, but anything else would either break newer packages using core, or prevent older packages from working on versions of Rust predating cores stabilization.
+The version requirement for `core` of `^1.0` may seem odd because core was not stable at the time, but anything else would either break newer packages using core, or prevent older packages from working on versions of Rust predating core's stabilization.
-Remember that rustc only complains if a unstable crate is actually imported, so the Cargo dependency on its own is harmless.
+Remember that rustc only complains if an unstable crate is actually imported, so the Cargo dependency on its own is harmless.

 `test` is a similar scenario.
-While importing it explicitly remains unstable, is it currently injected and thus needs to be built.
+While importing it explicitly remains unstable, it's currently injected and thus needs to be built.
 Other dependencies of `std` besides core we don't need to worry about, because they are only transitive dependencies through `std`, not direct dependencies.

 Now, not all crates depend on these crates, so there must be a way to opt out.